(Click on photo for full-size image!)

 1 cup diced white onion

-1 medium organic Pink Lady or Gala apple with peel, scrubbed, cored and finely diced
+1 medium organic Pink Lady apple or Asian pear with peel, scrubbed, cored and finely diced

 1 Serrano pepper, with about half of the seeds, minced